smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 **Q: How can I download an updated version of the Blueprints for free?**

-A: If you've ordered the Blueprints before, log in to Ko-Fi and go the menu.
+A: If you've ordered the Blueprints before, log in to Ko-Fi and go to the menu.
 Select "Payments History" and go to your previous payment.
 You can download the new version by clicking on "View Details > View Content > Download".
 Or, open the e-mail that you got at the time of the purchase and click the link in the e-mail to download the latest version.

 **Q: Where can I ask questions?**